An Algorithm for Learning Smaller Representations of Models With Scarce Data: Abstract

-We present a greedy algorithm for solving binary classification problems in situations where the dataset is either too small or not fully representative of the problem being solved, and obtaining more data is not possible.
-This algorithm is of particular interest when training small models that have trouble generalizing.
-It relies on a trained model with loose accuracy constraints, an iterative hyperparameter pruning procedure, and a function used to generate new data.
-Analysis on correctness and runtime complexity under ideal conditions and an extension to deep neural networks is provided.
-In the former case we obtain an asymptotic bound of $O\left(\size{\Theta}^2\left(\log{\size{\Theta}} + \size{\theta}^2 + T_f\left(\size{D}\right)\right) + \bar{S}\size{\Theta}\size{E}\right)$, where $\size{\Theta}$ is the cardinality of the set of hyperparameters $\theta$ to be searched; $\size{E}$ and $\size{D}$ are the sizes of the evaluation and training datasets, respectively; $\bar{S}$ and $\bar{f}$ are the inference times for the trained model and the candidate model; and $T_f({\size{D}})$ is a polynomial on $\size{D}$ and $\bar{f}$.
-Under these conditions, this algorithm returns a solution that is $1 \leq r \leq 2(1 - {2^{-\size{\Theta}}})$ times better than simply enumerating and training with any $\theta \in \Theta$.
-As part of our analysis of the generating function we also prove that, under certain assumptions, if an open cover of $D$ has the same homology as the manifold where the support of the underlying probability distribution lies, then $D$ is learnable, and viceversa.
+We present an algorithm for solving binary classification problems when the dataset is not fully representative of the problem being solved, and obtaining more data is not possible.
+It relies on a trained model with loose accuracy constraints, an iterative hyperparameter searching-and-pruning procedure over a search space $\Theta$, and a data-generating function.
+Our algorithm works by reconstructing up to homology the manifold on which lies the support of the underlying distribution.
+We provide an analysis on correctness and runtime complexity under ideal conditions and an extension to deep neural networks.
+In the former case, if $\size{\Theta}$ is the number of hyperparameter sets in the search space, this algorithm returns a solution that is up to $2(1 - {2^{-\size{\Theta}}})$ times better than simply training with an enumeration of $\Theta$ and picking the best model.
+As part of our analysis we also prove that an open cover of a dataset has the same homology as the manifold on which lies the support of the underlying probability distribution, if and only said dataset is learnable.
+This latter result acts as a formal argument to explain the effectiveness of data expansion techniques. \keywords{data augmentation \and semi-supervised learning}